ahmadabdul592/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 4-global_variables is a script that lists environmental variables File 5-local_variables is a script that lists all local variables and environment variables and function File 6-crate_local_variable is a script that creates a new local variable File 7-create_global_variable is a script that create a new global variable
+File 4-global_variables is a script that lists environmental variables File 5-local_variables is a script that lists all local variables and environment variables and function File 6-crate_local_variable is a script that creates a new local variable File 7-create_global_variable is a script that create a new global variable File 8-true_knowledge is a script that print the result of the addition of 128 with thw value stored in the environment variable TRUEKNOWLEDGE followe by a new line